-The unit certificates shall be represented by global certificates for each unit class.
-Actual securities are not issued.
+The unit certificates shall be represented by global certificates for each unit class and - at the discretion of the management company - by actual securities.

 Article 2 Custodian bank (depositary)

 Raiffeisen Bank International AG, Vienna, is the investment fund's custodian bank (depositary).